janodevorg/OpenAIClient/Examples/SwiftAI/README.md

 ai completion "write a 5 line poem about spring" --model "text-davinci-002"
 ```

-First time you’ll get this error below, so do what it says.
+First time you’ll get this instruction to fill-in your credentials.
 ```
 Error: 👉 Please edit the file Sources/SwiftAI/makeClient.swift with your OpenAI credentials.
 ```